tie-set/stadle_docs/docs/quickstart.rst

   pip install --index-url http://3.110.171.230:8080 stadle_client --trusted-host 3.110.171.230 --extra-index-url https://pypi.org/simple

-STEP 3: Run Local STADLE ML Example Codes
+STEP 3: Run Local STADLE Example Codes
 ******************************************

 You can quickly test to run and connect any sample applications from our `STADLE examples`_ about local ML processes.